mgeeky/Penetration-Testing-Tools/windows/README.md

   -d, --descending      Sort in descending order instead of default of descending.
   -c COLUMN, --column COLUMN
                         Sort by this column name.
 Default: filename.
 Available columns: "filename", "symbol type", "module", "symbol", "file size", "path"
   -n NUM, --first NUM   Show only first N results, as specified in this paremeter.
-By default will show all candidates.
+By default will show all candidates.=

+Output filtering:
   -i, --imports         Filter only Imports.
   -e, --exports         Filter only Exports.

-Output filtering:
   -s NAME, --name NAME  Search for symbols with name matching this regular expression.
 Can be repeated, case insensitive, constructs: ".+VALUE.+"
   -S NOT_NAME, --not-name NOT_NAME
                         Search for symbols with name NOT matching this regular expression.